nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div class="alert alert-block alert-success"><b>Use case: </b> Congratulations, you have just completed a trip!
 You can now mark it as completed using the <code>mark</code> command. </div>

 #### Marking trips as not done: `unmark`
 Mark the trip in the specified INDEX as not done.
+After the specified trip has been marked as incomplete, it will be moved upwards to the set of incomplete trips in the trip list.

 Format: `unmark INDEX`
 - Marks the trip at the specified INDEX as not done.